Kunal23002/PrivateBlockchain-geth/README.md

 -Two nodes created.Only one of them mines.
 -Boot node created to link the two nodes.

-Metamask extensio to be used to perform transactions.
+Metamask extension to be used to perform transactions.
 To test network -Network id -210403.